Selling Real Estate Owned Jointly In Texas

 Selling Shared Ownership Property In Texas

-• Joint Tenancy: Co-owners in a joint tenancy have equal shares and the right to survivorship.
-If one of the owners dies, their share automatically passes to the surviving owners.
+• Joint Tenancy: Co-owners in a joint tenancy have equal shares and the right of survivorship.
+If one of the owners dies, their share is automatically given to the other surviving owners.

-• Tenancy in Common: Permits unequal ownership shares.
-As there is no right of survivorship, each owner may leave their share to someone else in their will.
+• Tenancy in Common: Agrees to unequal ownership shares.
+Since there is no right of survivorship, each owner is free to bequeath their share to other persons upon their death.

 How Does Joint Ownership Influence Sale Decisions?